williamboxhall/cqrs-axon-form-builder/README.md

 A toy webapp with a minimalist implementation of CQRS/event-sourcing using the Axon Framework.<br />
 <br />
-Build and run with: mvn clean install jetty:run
+Build and run with: mvn clean install jetty:run<br />
 <br />
 <br />
 Commands (POST, Content-Type:"application/json"):<br />